-Recent Accounting Pronouncements- In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-08 (ASU 2014-08), Reporting Discontinued Operations and Disclosures of

-Disposals of Components of an Entity, which changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
+Recent Accounting Pronouncements- In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-08 (ASU 2014-08), Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
 Under the new guidance, a discontinued operation is defined as a disposal of a component or group of components that is disposed of or is classified as held for sale and represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
 The standard states that a strategic shift should include a disposal of (i) major geographical area of operations, (ii) a major line of business, (iii) a major equity method investment, or (iv) other major parts of an entity.
 ASU 2014-08 is effective prospectively for new disposals (or classifications as held for sale) that occur within annual periods beginning on or after December 14, 2014, and interim periods within those annual periods.
-The Company adopted ASU 2014-08 beginning January 1, 2015.
+The Company adopted ASU 2014-08 beginning January 1, 2015, which had no impact to the Company's consolidated financial statements.

 Unadopted Accounting Pronouncements-In May 2013, the FASB issued a revised exposure draft, Leases (the "Lease ED"), which would replace the existing guidance in the Accounting Standards Codification 840 ("ASC 840"), Leases.
 Pursuant to the Lease ED, leases would be classified as either leases of property or leases of assets other than property.
 Leases of property will continue to use operating lease accounting.
-Leases of other than property would use the receivable residual approach.
+Leases of assets other than property would use the receivable residual approach.
 Under the receivable residual approach, a lease receivable would be recognized for the lessor's right to receive lease payments, a portion of the carrying amount of the underlying asset would be allocated between the right of use granted to the lessee and the lessor's residual value and profit or loss would only be recognized at commencement if it is reasonably assured.
 It is anticipated that the final standard would have an effective date no earlier than 2017.
 When and if the proposed guidance becomes effective, it may have a significant impact on the Company's consolidated financial statements.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU-2014-09") which provides a single comprehensive model for recognizing revenue from contracts with customers and supersedes existing revenue recognition guidance.
 The new standard requires that a company recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration the company expects to receive in exchange for those goods or services.
 Companies will need to use more judgment and estimates than under the guidance currently in effect, including estimating the amount of variable revenue to recognize over each identified performance obligation.
 Additional disclosures will be required to help users of financial statements understand the nature, amount and timing of revenue and cash flows arising from contracts.
-As currently drafted, the new standard is expected to become effective for the Company beginning with the first quarter 2017 with early adoption not permitted, however the FASB has currently proposed to defer the effective date by one year with early adoption permitted.
+In July 2015, the FASB approved a one year deferral of ASU 2014-09 making it effective for annual reporting periods beginning on or after December 15, 2017 while also providing for early adoption but not before the original effective date.
 The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.